What is Debate Writing?

 "In our debate on renewable energy, we will explore three key aspects: environmental impact, economic viability, and long-term sustainability.
 By examining these areas, we can assess the overall feasibility and benefits of transitioning to renewable energy sources." |

 - Clarify the scope: Specify the specific focus or scope of your debate.
-This helps avoid ambiguity and ensures a more focused discussion.
+This helps avoid confusion and ensures a more focused discussion.
 For example:

 By clearly defining the topic, you lay the groundwork for a well-structured and informed debate.